SouperSalamander/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Ideas for Further Development

 This project is one that could be easily expanded on in a variety of ways.

-More topics can be added.
-As an example, converting recurring decimals to fractions, or percentage increase/decrease.
+For example, more calculator topics as well as different functionalities like quizzes and games.

+- [ ] Converting recurring decimals to fractions.

+- [ ] Percentage increase/decrease.

-As well as this, the program could include an area to quiz the user on these topics.
-This would allow for progress to be tracked over time.
-With this, there could even be a competative aspect against other users.
+- [ ] An area to quiz the user on these topics.

+- [ ] Quiz progress could be tracked over time.

+- [ ] Tthere could be a competative aspect against other users.
 This would be especially good in a school setting as it would really encourage young people to spend time practising these techniques.